 and, in some cases, also the Minimum Control speed during approach and Landing (VMCL).

-VMC is often used in manuals rather than VMCA.
+VMC is often used in (older) manuals in relation to engine failure during takeoff.
 Regulations,

 however, are changing VMC into VMCA, because "VMCA